 For the next sixty years or so, “Dryden’s Lucian”, as it became known, would serve as the standard.
 Yet as Lucian became ever more popular, and as the demand for new editions grew, so the translations kept coming — and with them a series of alternating editorial visions.
 John Carr’s Dialogues of Lucian of 1773 succeeded in being vivid, earthy, and companionable, directed as it was towards the general reader rather than the classical scholar.
 Thomas Francklin’s Works of Lucian of 1780 took a more academic approach, a rebuke to Carr that resulted in a more respectable, but considerably less fun, translation.
 William Tooke’s Lucian of Samosata of 1820 might be thought of as a “Goldilocks” edition — pitched just right, with Tooke allowing Lucian’s schoolboy humour, his sly philosophy, and his elegant prose to shine through just as he found it in the Greek, untroubled by any notions of incongruity.

 Yet as the eighteenth century drew to a close, Lucian slowly began to fall out of favour.
-Victorian attitudes to propriety prevailed, and schoolboys had their Lucian substituted with Ovid, Horace, and Virgil.
+Victorian attitudes towards propriety prevailed, and schoolboys had their Lucian substituted with Ovid, Horace, and Virgil.
 The story might have ended there, had relief not come from the unlikeliest of places — a small tomato plantation on the island of Guernsey.

-By 1903, at the age of 42, Henry Fowler found himself at a low ebb.
+By 1903, at the age of forty-two, Henry Fowler found himself at a low ebb.
 Behind him lay an undistinguished academic career at Balliol College, Oxford; this was followed by ungratifying and only moderately successful employment as a schoolmaster, and then occasional freelance work as an essayist for Punch and The Spectator.
 His brother Frank, twelve years his junior, had found himself similarly disappointed: he had graduated with a third-class degree from Cambridge, and was now making plans to farm tomatoes in the Channel Islands.

 Despite their relative lack of academic achievement, the two brothers were altogether devoted to the Greek and Roman classics, and shared a great passion for, and facility with, language.
 Throughout Henry’s time as a schoolmaster, teaching both Latin and Greek first at Fettes in Edinburgh, and then at Sedburgh in Yorkshire, he would visit Frank during the holidays at his rooms in Cambridge.
 There they would talk enthusiastically about their plans to one day write together.

 Having decided to accompany Frank to Guernsey, Henry began to think seriously about the writing project.
-In-between their labours among the tomato plants, they hatched a plan – a lively new translation of the complete works of Lucian.
+In between their labours among the tomato plants, they hatched a plan — a lively new translation of the complete works of Lucian.

 There were a number of good reasons for choosing Lucian.
 First, the most recent translation, a concise edition compiled by the Cambridge scholar Howard Williams in 1888, was not only out of print but considered to be unsatisfactory by the Fowlers.
 Second, they felt that the great satirist had been neglected for too many years, having slowly fallen out of fashion, and that a mass-market revival was due.
 Third, Henry had learned that Oxford University had recently begun publishing a series of translations of Greek and Roman classics under the Clarendon Press imprint, and felt that a complete Lucian would make an ideal addition to the catalogue.

 But there was also another, more carefully concealed reason: Henry saw some interesting parallels between his own lack of religious faith and Lucian’s questioning of the religious authorities of his day.
 Henry had little time for religion and the “airs of intellectual superiority” he felt it engendered.
-As Jenny McMorris quotes in her excellent biography of Henry, The Warden of English (OUP, 2001), “Thirty years ago I thought religious belief true; twenty years ago doubtful; ten years ago false; and now it is (for me, of course) merely absurd.”
+As Jenny McMorris quotes in her excellent biography of Henry, The Warden of English (Oxford University Press, 2001), “Thirty years ago I thought religious belief true; twenty years ago doubtful; ten years ago false; and now it is (for me, of course) merely absurd.”
 It is doubtful that Henry shared any of this with his publishers when he pitched the idea of a new edition.
 He was canny enough to sense that it would not only prove an unhelpful confidence, but that there were enough good reasons to persuade Oxford to fund the book’s publication anyway without invoking dangerous personal ones.

-The commission to translate Lucian agreed, Henry and Frank divided the Lucian workload between them.
+The commission to translate Lucian agreed upon, Henry and Frank divided the Lucian workload between them.
 The pieces which Henry translated are marked in the books with an “H”; Frank’s with an “F”.
 Those translations they found more challenging, and on which they thus found it necessary to collaborate, were marked “H. F.” By this method they were, by the close of 1904, able to present to Oxford their complete works of Lucian.

-These seven expurgated dialogues deserve some particular attention, for they are among the most interesting of the set — though this is quite possibly because of their lewdness (which is rather a lowering thought in itself, but there we have it.)
+These seven expurgated dialogues deserve some particular attention, for they are among the most interesting of the set — though this is quite possibly because of their lewdness (which is rather a lowering thought in itself, but there we have it).

 Of these, Zeus & Ganymede and Hera & Zeus would have been the most obviously problematic for Merry.
 In the first of these, Lucian sets the familiar mythological scene in which Zeus takes on the appearance of an eagle so that he may swoop down on the comely shepherd-boy Ganymede and carry him up to heaven forever.
 “Kiss me, you fine little fellow!” says Zeus on their arrival.
 “You are now an inmate of Heaven.
 Instead of milk and cheese you will eat ambrosia and drink nectar.”
 Ganymede is understandably distraught.
 “But where am I to sleep at night?” he asks innocently — to which Zeus replies, “Little numbskull, I brought you away that you may sleep with me!”

-In Hera and Zeus, Zeus tries to justify the presence of his new erômenos to his furious wife.
+In Hera & Zeus, Zeus tries to justify the presence of his new erômenos to his furious wife.
 She is having none of it.
 “Zeus!
 I hope never to proceed so far in condescension as to let my lips be contaminated by a Phrygian shepherd-boy—and such an effeminate stripling too!”
 To which Zeus replies, “Mind your language, madam — this effeminate stripling, this Phrygian shepherd-boy, this delicate youth… Ah, goodness, I had best say no more, lest I overheat myself!”

 Apollo & Hermes is similarly risqué.
 Here Hermes relates to his companion the story of how Hephaestus has managed, at last, to catch his wife Aphrodite in bed with Ares, the god of war.
 Trapping them in a magical net like a pair of eels, he calls all the gods to witness the adultery for themselves.
 Despite this highly embarrassing situation Hermes confides that, even so, “I could not help thinking that Ares, when I beheld him so entangled with the fairest of all the goddesses, was in a very enviable situation.”